Coaching vs. Managing: To Engage Employees Break the Performance Management MoldNovember 10, 2022

 Valerie Bolden-Barrett of HR Dive pointed out that “... trainers will need to respond to these new workers in the tech-based milieu they're comfortable with, which includes social media and smartphones.”
-The same report points out that Gen Z prefers learning online, through apps and on-the-job.

-For instance, a growing number of HR solutions offer integrated social collaboration tools that act as a one-stop shop where employees can message and interact with their managers and colleagues anytime, anywhere.
+- Integrated employee engagement tools act as a one-stop shop where employees can message and interact with their managers and colleagues anytime, anywhere.

-Indeed, a growing number of applications offer a mobile-ready, mobile-friendly experience that integrates seamlessly into the programs employees use every day.
-This means leadership now has tools to monitor employee performance and provide that continuous feedback today’s workers crave.
+- Mobile HCM platforms offer an easily accessible experience that integrates seamlessly into the programs employees use every day.
+And leadership now has tools to monitor employee performance and provide that continuous feedback today’s workers crave.

-Not to mention, with an HR and payroll solution with an integrated learning management system (LMS), managers can foster learning and development through custom training videos created and shared by workers, a library of on-demand training content tailored to different learning styles, dashboards that track employee progress and assign courses based on an employee’s unique challenges and focuses.
+- With an integrated learning management system (LMS), managers can foster learning and development through custom training videos created and shared by workers, a library of on-demand training content tailored to different learning styles, and dashboards that track employee progress and assign courses based on an employee’s unique challenges and focuses.

 With an up-and-coming workforce that wants always-on access to more frequent guidance, feedback, and development, it’s critical for organizational leadership to take both the relational and technological realities into account when creating talent development strategies.

 New generations of workers are soon to dominate the workforce, and they expect a lot more than an annual performance review when it comes to their personal and professional development.
 They want their managers to be personally involved in their professional development and to provide frequent feedback that relates to their goals and sets a clear path forward.